 The Italian NHS provides high-quality healthcare to all citizens for hospital care, emergency care and primary care provided by general practitioners and paediatricians.
 In addition, the NHS covers a wide range of pharmaceuticals and all the hospital and diagnostic services essential for health.

-Moreover, Italy’s healthcare system is managed at a regional level by local authorities – Azienda Sanitaria Locale (ASL) – that supply healthcare services.
+Moreover, healthcare in Italy is managed at a regional level by local authorities – Azienda Sanitaria Locale (ASL) – that supply healthcare services.

 Regional Health Authorities may have different names, depending on the region.
 For instance, in Emilia-Romagna is called AUSL – Azienda Unità Sanitaria Locale.